evintunador/nanogpt-lab/refactor_planning.md

 previous versions were very single python script on single machine with no abstraction, not modular, no tests, etc the goal is to setup abstract base classes, a strict typing system, and a modular pipeline that is flexible to training not quite arbitrary models but somewhat close to it

+# PLANNING
 ### What needs to be abstract versus what limitations can we assume?
 - *file storage* - assume local directory using git-lfs
-### *SerDes*
+### *SerDes/Logging*
 - EVERYTHING has a `.save_to_dir(self, dir: str) -> None` and `.load_from_dir(cls, dir: str) -> cls`
+    - this generally calls recursively on all submodules
-- not only should the data be saved, but also the currently running python file as a .txt
+- also save the currently running root python file as a .txt inside this root `/experiments/YYYYMMDD_HHMMSS/`
-    - when loading, we should check that the saved .txt backup is equal to the current file doing the loading
+- when loading, we should assert that the saved .txt backup is equal to the current file doing the loading
 ### *DATA TYPES*
 - keep it abstract with strict typing so that we know what inputs & outputs each module accepts
 - all modules specify datatype input & output for every single method they have